Spring 2023

 Instructor: Russell McIntire

-To investigate complicated questions in epidemiology, this second course offers a deeper, expanded view of concepts and methods for observational epidemiological studies.
-Topics include detailed coverage of clinical trials, cohort studies, case-control study variants and analytical methods.
-Includes the use of multivariable models to adjust for confounding effects and to estimate interaction effects, and applications of machine learning.
+This course offers a deeper, expanded view of concepts and methods for observational epidemiological studies.
+Experiential learning activities and data collection give students opportunities to apply concepts learned in EPI 304.
+Topics include environmental, molecular, and genetic epidemiology, descriptive methods, analytic designs (ecologic, cross-sectional, cohort, and case-control studies), confounding, and effect modification.
+Includes the use of multivariable models to adjust for confounding effects.
 Deeper concepts in causal inference are examined through the use of directed acyclic graphs.

 Spatial Epidemiology